silnrsi/oxttools/docs/USAGE.md

 LibreOffice 5.3 or later is needed if you are adding a language.

 ## Windows installation (using packaged version)
+Download makeoxt.zip from the https://github.com/silnrsi/oxttools/releases page.
-Copy makeoxt.exe to the working folder
+Extract the makeoxt.exe file and copy it to working folder.

 ## Linux installation
 Use setup.py to install the makeoxt python script: